Grigory Motovilov

-Grigory Motovilov (born February 7, 1998) is a Russian professional basketball player for BC Enisey of the VTB United League.
-He played for PBC Lokomotiv Kuban of the VTB United League and the EuroCup, as well as the Russian national basketball team Motovilov signed with BC Izhevsk of the Russian Basketball Super League 1 on December 17, 2021.
+Grigory Motovilov (born February 7, 1998) is a Russian professional basketball player for Avtodor Saratov of the VTB United League.
+He played for Lokomotiv Kuban of the VTB United League and the EuroCup, as well as the Russian national basketball team Motovilov signed with BC Izhevsk of the Russian Basketball Super League 1 on December 17, 2021.

 National team career

 Motovilov was a member of the Russian junior national teams.
 With Russia's junior national teams, he played at the 2013 FIBA Europe Under-16 Championship, the FIBA U18 European Championship, and the 2017 FIBA U20 European Championship where he averaged 18.4 points, 3 points and 2.8 rebounds.

 Motovilov is a member of the senior Russian national basketball team, with Russia's senior men team, he played at the 2019 FIBA Basketball World Cup where he averaged 4.6 points, 1 rebounds and 1.2 assists.